Yoga Mentoring and Teacher Support

 I know how it feels not to have a mentor and to feel that you are alone without the guidance of a senior teacher.
 Are you a new Yoga teacher feeling unsure of yourself?
 Are you in a teacher training program and intuit that something is missing?
 Do you need more personal attention?
 Did you need help with designing a therapeutic class for a specific condition?
 Call or email with a description of your training or practice and what you hope to gain and we can design a program for YOUR needs.

-I offer three paths to mentoring:
+I offer four paths to mentoring:

 - A phone call or Skype session is $75/hour.